cinvesrob/Aria/README.txt

 section (this prevents DLL "export" attributes from being added to method declarations in the ARIA header files.)

-The ARIA DLLs are in the Aria "bin" directory (C:\Program Files\MobileRobots\Aria\bin if installed).
-This directory can be added to the system PATH, or the appropriate ARIA DLL copied to the same directory as your program executable, or you can place your program executable in the Aria bin directory.
+The ARIA DLLs are in the ARIA "bin" directory (C:\Program Files\MobileRobots\Aria\bin if installed).
+This directory can be added to the system PATH, or the appropriate ARIA DLL copied to the same directory as your program executable, or you can place your program executable in the ARIA bin directory.

 ARIA does not require the use of precompiled headers, and precompiled ARIA headers are not provided.
 To disable the use of precompiled headers